Jimster710/DndCampaign1/content/Characters/NPCs/LochfeldNPC/Capt. Staro.md

 > Balasar learned that she is stronger than she looks.
 And she looked quite strong from his view from the ground.

 Capt.
 Staro has agreed to assist the party with their investigation into the Altar Boy.
+She assisted [[Richter]] and Balasar in defeating a disgusting spider creature in the tunnels beneath Lochfeld.

 Balasar and Capt.
 Staro have a sparring appointment on the 26th of Pharast at 11 in the morning, a couple of hours before the election.